Small steps and helpful tools—like the right savings account (they’re not all made equal)—can help you get ahead.

 Make your money grow with you

 Even if you already have a checking account, a savings account is an easy way to start allocating money toward your financial goals (and let your money do the work for you).
 The more you save, the more you earn.
-Keep an eye out for savings accounts that won’t charge you any fees and offer free digital tools like online and mobile banking for managing your accounts on the go.
+Keep an eye out for savings accounts that won’t charge you any fees and offer free digital tools like digital banking for managing your accounts on the go.

 Pay down debt